andgineer/api-db-prototype/README.md

 * Swagger codegen (connexion)
 * Pure flask with flask_swagger_ui for Swagger UI

+# Swagger UI

+- Open `127.0.0.1:5000/docs`
+- Execute `Auth` with user `admin@`, password `admin`
+- Press green button `Authorize` and copy there the token from result of `auth`

+After that you play with the API (`Try it out` button), Swagger API will automatically add the security token to all API calls.

 ## Folder overview
 * `create_keys.sh` - to create key and sertificate in `secret/`
 * `db_migration.sh` - creates migration script in `alembic/versions/`